vicgalle/gpt-j-api/README.md

 ## Deployment of the API server

 Just ssh into a TPU VM.
-This code was only tested on the v3-8 variants, which you can apply for free at https://sites.research.google/trc/.
+This code was only tested on the v3-8 variants.

 First, install the requirements and get the weigts:
 ```